amzn/selling-partner-api-docs/references/fba-inventory-api/fbaInventory.md

 <a name="overview"></a>
 ## Overview
 The Selling Partner API for FBA Inventory lets you programmatically retrieve information about inventory in Amazon's fulfillment network.
-Today this API is available only in the North America region.
-In 2021 we plan to release this API in the Europe and Far East regions.

 ### Version information